lulu0119/lulusfavorites/docs/Favorites/Toolbox/How to Use Git and GitHub.md

 git config --global user.name "Your Name" git config --global user.email "youremail@example.com"
 ```
-Users in mainland China may experience difficulty accessing GitHub due to the country's internet censorship policies.
-To set up a proxy server, run the following command, replacing `127.0.0.1` and `7890` with the hostname and port number of the proxy server:
+In situations where users encounter challenges accessing GitHub due to internet censorship policies in their country, they might consider setting up a proxy server.
+To do this, execute the provided command while replacing 127.0.0.1 and 7890 with the appropriate hostname and port number of the proxy server:
 ```shell
 git config --global http.proxy http://127.0.0.1:7890
 git config --global https.proxy https://127.0.0.1:7890